piyush-eon/react-news-app-inshorts-clone/README.md

 </tr>
 </table>

 ## Demo
+News api doesn't allow you to fetch the api from a deployed site.
+You can fork this repo and run in your local server.

+## Demo
-Here is a working live demo :  https://react-inshorts.netlify.app
+Here is a working live demo : https://piyush-eon.github.io/react-news-app-inshorts-clone/

 ## Site